ga-wdi-curriculum/git-branching/readme.md

 - Add some styling
   - Create a branch called "style"
   - Create a stylesheet link it to your html and add some styling to your page then commit
-- Add some functionality
-  - Create a new branch from master called "alert"
-  - Create a script to alert when an element on your page is pressed and commit

 ## Common Commands for Managing Branches